jacobamobin/AppleInteligenceWatchOS/README.md

 4) Add your api keys in the string section of both keys
 ![Api Keys](ReadMe/ApiKeys.png)
 5) Build the project to your apple watch

+# Future Features
+Feel free to commit.
+- Optimization
+- Remove stock clock for Github Users
+- Fix some spacing issues
+- Make gradient glow more reactive
+- Add support for other models (Github Only)

 # Contributing
 Manager: [@jacobamobin](https://github.com/jacobamobin)